10 Best Backpacks for Europe

 Imagine the following situation: after a week and a half of backpacking through the Swiss Alps, your train pulls into the station at Berlin, Germany during rush hour.
 As you try and pull your hugely oversized bag down from the overhead compartment, you hit three or four people in the head including an elderly woman.
 Your bag is simply too big to get up onto your shoulders so you uncomfortably carry it by one strap as you make your way off the train.

 By the time you get to the platform, the shoulder strap has broken on one end making so that you are literally dragging your bag through the busy station.
 You desperately need to find a map of the city to figure out how to make it to your next hostel.
-Unfortunately, your map is at the bottom of your bag meaning that, in front of a busy crowd that obviously is not happy with you taking up space in their train terminal, you are digging through your entire bag, pulling out dirty underwear, your sweat-soaked sweater, and half eaten candy bars.
+Unfortunately, your map is at the bottom of your bag meaning that, in front of a busy crowd that obviously is not happy with you taking up space in their train terminal, you are digging through your entire bag, pulling out dirty underwear, your sweat-soaked sweater, and half-eaten candy bars.

 When you finally find your map, you also have to use the last bit of duct tape you have to try and rig up some way to fix your backpack strap that is hanging loosely from one side.
 By the time you have finished with this whole ordeal, it´s night time already and you have to brave an unknown city at night in an attempt to find some obscure hostel.

-When travelling throughout Europe (or any other place for that matter), your backpack is easily the most important piece of gear you can have.
+When traveling throughout Europe (or any other place for that matter), your backpack is easily the most important piece of gear you can have.
 It is your lifeline as the entire contents of your survival are riding on your back.
 Find a quality, durable, and efficient pack, and your trip will most likely be a memorable one.
 If you are unlucky enough to get stuck with some cheap, uncomfortable, easily ruined pack, however, your trip will probably be more defined by scenes like the one in the Berlin train terminal.

 Top Loading versus Front Loading: The Big Choice

 Top loading backpacks have no zippers for the main compartment meaning that you won´t ever have to deal with a broken zipper that you have tried to “fix” with several safety pins tying up your bag and making it look like it has just gone through surgery.
-Furthermore, top loading bags are generally lighter weight and more water proof because of the lack of zippers.
+Furthermore, top-loading bags are generally lighter weight and more waterproof because of the lack of zippers.

 Front loading packs, also known as panel loading backpacks, look more like your traditional school backpack with a zipper that opens down the front.
 The zippered front makes for easy access to all of your stuff, allowing you to maintain some sense of order while trying to find some obscure item that you know is somewhere in your pack.
 Furthermore, these packs also generally have other compartments (zippered or simply pouches) attached to the outside of the pack that allow you to stay better organized.